 - Trailer must be fitted with lamps only capable of showing a red light to the rear except for;

-An amber light from a direction indicator, amber light from warning lamp, white light from work lamp / reversing lamp, a yellow light from conspicuity marking material, amber light from a side light, emergency vehicles only – a blue light from warning lamp or beacon.
+An amber light from a direction indicator, amber light from warning lamp, white light from work lamp / reversing lamp.
+A yellow light from conspicuity marking material and amber light from a side light therefore applicableemergency vehicles only – a blue light from warning lamp or beacon.

 - The operation of one lamp, must not effect the other, unless specifically designed to do so

 - All lamps, markers and reflectors must be securely fitted